vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass_code.md

 ```
 We will have only 1 attachment, which will be the color_attachment defined above, for our main color target.
 Then we also connect the subpass into it.

-Thats it, we have now created our very basic renderpass.
+That's it, we have now created our very basic renderpass.
 We will go back to this code later when we add depth testing, which needs more attachments defined.

 ## Framebuffers
 Once the renderpass is made, we can use it to create the framebuffers.
 Framebuffers are created from a given renderpass, and they act as link between the attachments of the renderpass and the real images that they should render to.